actuator-finance/Actuator-Docs/docs/faq.md

 Yes, since Actuator is a wrapper around Hedron, you can wrap your existing HSI through Actuator and utilize all Actuator functionality.
 Additionally, you can unwrap a Actuator stake back to an HSI.
 ### Who pays for the gas to end stakes that are backing HEX Time Tokens?
 Once end day arrives, anyone can end a stake including the staker.
 However, after 3 days without stakeEnd being called, each additional day that passes results in an additional 1% of the stake rewards (up to 10%) going towards the user who calls stakeEnd (instead of the original staker).
 This ensures that even if gas is high, any user will have sufficient incentive to end a given stake as the rewards increase each day.
-### How is this different than pooled HEX stake protocols?
+### How is this different than pooled HEX staking protocols?
+- Pooled protocols are socialized staking whereas Actuator enables personal control over your own stakes.
 - Pooled protocol tokens represent ownership over an indeterminate amount of HEX at a future date.
 HEX Time Tokens represent ownership over a determinate amount of HEX at a future date. i.e. 100 HTT-2500 is backed by exactly 100 HEX unlockable on day 2500.
-- Pooled protocol tokens are priced inaccurately due to artificial supply constraints.
-While volatility is a benefit for many, if you're looking to buy/sell maxi tokens at a fair and predictable price, the volatility and price inefficiency is undesirable.
-Whereas Actuator avoids supply constraints by allowing for fluid creation of HEX Time Tokens ensuring the price is in line with HEX.
-- Existing HSI owners cannot benefit from pooled staking protocols.
-- Pooled protocols are socialized staking whereas Actuator enables personal control and flexibility over your own stakes.
+- Pooled staking protocols are not compatible with existing HSIs.
+- Pooled protocol are analogous to 'Closed-End Funds' due to the limited minting window.
+Actuator is more analogous to 'Open-End Funds' given HTTs can be freely minted.

 ### what are Amplified Stakes?
 Amplified stakes are essentially levered HEX stakes which can be created through the Actuator protocol.
 Once a user creates a stake and extracts the HTTs, the can then go and sell the HTTs for HEX and re-stake the HEX and repeat this cycle.
 If HTTs are overpriced, then users take advantage of this mispricing and potentially achieve higher returns on the amplified HEX stakes.